 To gain cost advantage a firm has to go through 5 analysis steps:

 Step 1.
 Identify the firm’s primary and support activities.
-All the activities (form receiving and storing materials to marketing, selling and after sales support) that are undertaken to produce goods or services have to be clearly identified and separated from each other.
+All the activities (from receiving and storing materials to marketing, selling and after sales support) that are undertaken to produce goods or services have to be clearly identified and separated from each other.
 This requires an adequate knowledge of company’s operations because value chain activities are not organized in the same way as the company itself.
 The managers who identify value chain activities have to look into how work is done to deliver customer value.

 Step 2.
 Establish the relative importance of each activity in the total cost of the product.
 The total costs of producing a product or service must be broken down and assigned to each activity.
 Activity based costing is used to calculate costs for each process.
 Activities that are the major sources of cost or done inefficiently (when benchmarked against competitors) must be addressed first.